sugarjig/bitcoin-resources/lightning.md

 * [The Eye of Satoshi (rust-teos)](https://github.com/talaia-labs/rust-teos) - Lightning watchtower compliant with BOLT13, written in Rust
 * [ThunderHub](https://thunderhub.io) - Monitor and manage your node from any browser and any device
 * [Torq](https://github.com/lncapital/torq) - capital management tool for routing nodes
+* [Validating Lightning Signer](https://gitlab.com/lightning-signer/validating-lightning-signer) - a library and reference implementation for a signer module to secure Lightning nodes
 * [Vortex](https://lnvortex.com) - Lightning and Taproot enabled collaborative transactions

 ## Training